trivalik/Pcap.Net/README.md

 # Pcap.Net
-.NET wrapper for WinPcap written in C++/CLI and C#, which features almost all WinPcap features and includes a packet interpretation framework.
+.NET wrapper for [Npcap](https://npcap.com/) (formerly WinPcap), written in C# using [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke), providing almost all Npcap functions and including a package interpretation framework.

 ## Need help?
 * See the [Pcap.Net wiki](https://github.com/PcapDotNet/Pcap.Net/wiki) for guides on using and developing Pcap.Net.